Editor’s Note: This article was originally published in June 2017. It was updated in August 2018 to reflect current product recommendations.

 A Wooden Spoon

 A good wooden spoon is any cook's best friend, whether it's used for stirring a sauce, tasting a soup, or making the creamiest possible risotto.
 For the true aficionados among us, it's not unusual to end up with half a dozen wooden utensils in various shapes and sizes.
-But to start out, grab this one from Le Creuset (a Kenji favorite).
+But to start out, grab this one from Le Creuset (Kenji's favorite wooden spoon).
 It’s perfect for stirring and tasting, but also for scraping up fond and getting into the corners of pots.

-A well-made set of tongs is like a heatproof extension of your own fingers, which is why we did a deep dive into finding the best.
+A well-made set of tongs is like a heatproof extension of your own fingers, which is why dive into finding we did a deep the best tongs out there.
 With solid construction, slip-resistant grips (ever try to grab onto a pair of stainless-steel-only tongs with greasy fingers?), and scalloped edges perfect for picking up the most tender stalks of spring asparagus or the biggest bone-in pork roast, these OXO stainless steel locking tongs set the bar for quality.

 A Slotted Fish Spatula